BobJones13579/fantasy-dashboard/docs/5-Prompts/backend-prompts.md

 # Backend Development Prompts

+## TLDR

+AI prompts and guidance for backend development tasks in the Fantasy Football Companion App, covering FastAPI architecture, coding standards, and development patterns.

 ## Purpose

 This document contains AI prompts and guidance for backend development tasks in the Fantasy Football Companion App.